LOGISTIC REGRESSION: BINARY & MULTINOMIAL

-An illustrated tutorial and introduction to binary and multinomial logistic regression using SPSS or SAS for examples.
+An illustrated tutorial and introduction to binary and multinomial logistic regression using SPSS, SAS, or Stata for examples.
 Suitable for introductory graduate-level study.

 The full content is now available from Statistical Associates Publishers.
 Click here.